DanThePutzer/ml-basics/README.md

 ![Machine Learning](https://user-images.githubusercontent.com/25454503/87912115-0e657e80-ca6d-11ea-9c09-14881632cc53.png)

 ### Contents

+Notebooks and code snippets related to videos of the same topic have been grouped into special directories.
+Below you can find a short index of what can be found in each folder.

 - **Linear Regression** (2 - 12) - Linear Regression implemented with SciKit-Learn and from scratch to better understand its inner workings, Videos 2 to 12 from playlist above.

 - **K Nearest Neighbors** (13 - 19) - K Nearest Neighbors intuition and implementation from scratch and with SciKit-Learn, Videos 13 to 19 from playlist above.